fotistsiou/last_pencil_java/README.md

     - Primitive and reference types
     - Array
     - What is object-oriented programming
+    - IDE
+    - What are bugs
     - Processing strings
+    - Debugging overview
+    - IntelliJ IDEA
+    - Run and debug with IntelliJ IDEA
+    - Debugging simple constructs
 - Stage 4/5: Fair play
   - You took all the pencils in one turn.
 Your friend decided that it was unfair and somehow took a negative number of pencils!
 Who is the winner?
 Let's add the winning condition!